richheller/network-lab-richardheller/labs/eigrp/unequal_cost_load_balancing/README.md

 Overview

-EIGRP is the advanced distance vector routing protocol formerly Cisco proprietary.
+EIGRP is an advanced distance vector routing protocol, originally Cisco proprietary.
 For this lab I created in scratch in CML on a dedicated server I host.

 This lab demonstrates EIGRP unequal-cost load balancing using the variance command.
 Interface delay was manipulated to influence path metrics and create multiple feasible successors.